featurevisor/featurevisor/docs/concepts/gitops.md

 ## GitOps

 GitOps is like treating your infrastructure and operational tasks as if they were code.
+It builds on top of the principles of [Infrastructure as Code (IaC)](/docs/concepts/infrastructure-as-code).

 Imagine that you have a recipe book (your Git repository) that contains all the instructions (code) for making a dish (your software).